All Episodes

 We know that he was meeting with these foreign business partners.

-Uh no, that is him closing out these deals for Hunter.
+No, that is him closing out these deals for Hunter.

 We know Hunter at the time was a crack addict.

-Uh, we know also that Hunter had no experience in these fields.
+We know also that Hunter had no experience in these fields.

-So uh yeah, and then we can look at two very specific cases.
+So, and then we can look at two very specific cases.

-At this time he's being paid.
+At this time, he's being paid.

-He's on the board, and they say they need DC help.
+He's on the board, and they say they need D.C. help.

-Joe Biden picks up the phone, they have a conversation.
+Joe Biden picks up the phone.

-Five days later, Joe Biden is speaking before the Ukrainian Parliament.
+Five days later, Joe Biden is speaking before the Ukrainian parliament.

 And what you're saying now is his argument that this was about corruption is not true.

-Well, what I'm saying is that he said he was tearing out official U.S. policy, the official U.S. policy, the documents that I can find documenting the official U.S. policy told Joe Biden to do the opposite of what he did that day.
+The official U.S. policy, the document that I can find documenting the official U.S. policy, told Joe Biden to do the opposite of what he did that day.

 Joe Biden does the opposite.

-You're going to see over that I'm gonna we're gonna tell the story in increments over two or three days because it's a very complicated story.
+You're going to see over, we're going to tell this story in increments over two or three days.

-You're going to see over the two to three day period that uh the State Department makes a recommendation, give the billion dollars, and they're even saying things like, hey, the prosecutor's office doing some good stuff.
+You're going to see over the two to three day period that the State Department makes a recommendation, give the billion dollars.

 We like what they're doing.